When you sit down to watch a movie and find that Netflix keeps pausing, it can ruin your evening.

 Is someone in your home watching Netflix?
 What about your phone?
 Is someone downloading games or apps on a game console?

-Every device that you can disconnect from your internet connection will help in stopping the Netflix app pausing issues.
+Every device you can disconnect from your internet connection will help stop the Netflix buffering issues.

 How does having open apps cause the Netflix app to pause?

-Those blockages impede your ability to play content faster, and that results in pausing when watching the Netflix app.
+Those blockages impede your ability to play content faster, resulting in pausing when watching Netflix.

 Check in the Netflix app options when watching content if there is a toggle for video quality.

-The higher the quality of the content that you play, the more likely it is that pausing will occur.
+The higher the quality of the content you play, the more likely pausing will occur.

-Try and decrease the video quality, especially if you have the quality set to 4K.
+Try to decrease the video quality, especially if the quality is set to 4K.

-Whether you are using a TV, Content Device, or Games console, updating your firmware or software to the latest version can help in preventing issues from arising over time.
+Whether you are using a TV, Content Device, or Games console, updating your firmware or software to the latest version can help prevent issues from arising over time.

 Sometimes updates can be missed, or an installation can be interrupted and cause issues with your playback device.

-Old firmware or a partial firmware installation could cause the Netflix app to keep pausing.
+Old firmware or a partial firmware installation could cause Netflix to keep pausing.

-Ensuring that you have the latest software on your devices also gives you access to new apps and an improved viewing experience.
+Ensuring you have the latest software on your devices gives you access to new apps and an improved viewing experience.

-Method 11: Use wired internet connection rather than Wi-Fi
+Method 10: Use a wired internet connection rather than Wi-Fi

-It is almost always true that when you use an Ethernet (Wired Connection) rather than Wi-Fi, you will get a better download speed.
+It is almost always true that you will get a better download speed when you use an Ethernet (Wired Connection) rather than Wi-Fi.

 Wi-Fi connections are slower and generally have a slower response time.

-The distance from your playback device, along with the walls, floors, and ceilings, can all deteriorate the quality of your internet connection, causing the Netflix app pausing issues.
+The distance between your playback device and the walls, floors, and ceilings can all deteriorate the quality of your internet connection, causing Netflix pausing issues.

-I always use a wired connection when it is available, and you should too!
+I always use a wired connection when available, and you should too!

-VPNs and Ad blockers can negatively affect the playback performance of the Netflix app.
+VPNs and Ad blockers can negatively affect the playback performance of Netflix, causing choppy playback.

 Your connection to a VPN will always limit the speed at which you can play content.

-We understand that using a VPN can be a sensible choice, especially due to privacy concerns.
+We understand that using a VPN can be a sensible choice, mainly due to privacy concerns.

-Unfortunately, by using a VPN, you are creating another dependency that can cause Netflix to pause if there are any problems or limited speed.
+Unfortunately, using a VPN creates another dependency that can cause Netflix to pause if there are any problems or limited speed.

 Method 13: Upgrade your Internet Connection